JustAHippo/DrowzeeBox/README.md

 ```
 uvicorn main:app --host 0.0.0.0 --port 80
 ```

+PLEASE NOTE: If you experience issues with memory usage, add --reload.
+Be aware that this can significantly increase CPU usage under some circumstances, as it will check the filesystem fairly often.

 ## NOTICE
 This tool is very likely against the Discord terms of service.
 I am not responsible for any account bans or restrictions that occur due to the use of DrowzeeBox.
 Out of personal caution, I would not recommend either storing important files, using this tool on your main Discord account, or publicly sharing links to downloads from DrowzeeBox(downloads are slightly resource intensive & uploads are not restricted)